 Significance of having the sight of the Deity (दर्शनम्) at the temple -

-In the temple the idol of the Deity that is been transformed in a special ceremony by an enlightened priest into a living presence of that Deity by installation of the Vital Breath (प्राण प्रतिष्ठा) (Praana Pratishtha).
-Then that transformed statue is considered as the Sacred Idol (मूर्तिः) i.e. a real, breathing embodiment of the Deity & treated with the respect.
-The Sacred Idol (मूर्तिः) of the Deity is tended, ritually bathed in water & milk, anointed with precious oils, dressed in silks & adorned with jewellery & flowers by the priests of the temple.
-Thus, having the sight of the Deity (दर्शनम्) at the temple is more important than having the sight of the Deity (दर्शनम्) at home as, at the home the Sacred Idol (मूर्तिः) of the Deities are not gone through the special ceremony of the installation of the Vital Breath (प्राण प्रतिष्ठा).
+In the temple the idol of the Deity that is been transformed in a special ceremony by an enlightened pujari into a living presence of that Deity by the installation of the Vital Breath (प्राण प्रतिष्ठा) (Praana Pratishtha).
+Then that transformed idol is considered as the Sacred Idol (मूर्तिः) i.e. a real, breathing embodiment of the Deity & treated with respect.
+The Sacred Idol (मूर्तिः) of the Deity is always ritually bathed with water & milk, anointed with precious oils, dressed in silks & adorned with jewellery & flowers by the pujari of the temple.
+Thus, having the sight of the Deity (Darshanam) (दर्शनम्) at the temple is more important than having the sight of the Deity (Darshanam) (दर्शनम्) at home as, at the home the Sacred Idol (मूर्तिः) of the Deities are not gone through the special ceremony of the installation of the Vital Breath (प्राण प्रतिष्ठा).

-With the living presence of the Deities within the Sacred Idol (मूर्तिः), the sight of the Deity (दर्शनम्) takes on another powerful meaning.
-For not only does the devotee come to behold the Divine in the Sacred Idol (मूर्तिः), but simultaneously, it is an opportunity for him or her to be seen by the Deities themselves.
+With the living presence of the Deities within the Sacred Idol (मूर्तिः), the sight of the Deity (Darshanam) (दर्शनम्) takes on another powerful meaning.
+For not only does the devotee come to behold the Divine in the Sacred Idol (मूर्तिः), but simultaneously, it is an opportunity for teh devotees to be seen by the Deities themselves.
 This reciprocation of ‘seeing’ & ‘being seen’ is a profoundly enriching & fulfilling aspect of the devotee-Deity relationship made possible through the sight (दर्शनम्) of the Sacred Idol (मूर्तिः) in the temple.

 Traditionally, while visiting the temple, men should wear dhoti with kurta or kurta-pyjama & women should wear saree or Punjabi suit or any such traditional clothes but western dresses are not acceptable in the temples in Hinduism, still I have seen many people wearing western clothes while going to the temple which is not acceptable from our Scriptures & Vedas.